 Presentation mode in Lucidchart allows you transform your document into a slide deck presentation with just a few clicks!
 Read on to learn how to use presentation mode in Lucidchart and a detailed guide on how to make your diagram presentation-worthy.

-Please note: Presentation mode is a premium feature offered on Professional, Team, and Enterprise accounts.
+Please note: Presentation mode is a premium feature offered on Individual, Team, and Enterprise accounts.
 To upgrade your account, check out our pricing page or contact our sales team.

 Click + Slide to add a slide to your presentation.
 An orange container will appear on your canvas around the contents of the slide.